noatal345/Genetic-Algorithm-Text-Decryption/README.md

 ## Usage

-To run the decryption algorithm, execute the `py.main` file.
-Adjust the parameters in the `py.config` file as needed.
+To run the decryption algorithm, execute the `main.py` file.
+Adjust the parameters in the `config.py` file as needed.

 ## Results